ENCCS/openfoam/content/introduction.rst

     - If both include the features you need, do some performance and accuracy benchmarks to see which one is better
     - Otherwise it is just matter of taste!

-We will be using the OpenCFD Ltd version with vXXXXXX for the training

 OpenFOAM executables
 --------------------

-Unlike many other software, OpenFOAM does not have a unique executable.
+Historically, unlike many other software, OpenFOAM does not have a unique executable.
-Once compiled, a large number of excutebles is generated and they fall into two categories:
+Once compiled, a large number of executables is generated, which fall into two categories:

   - **solver**: that is designed to solve a specific continuum mechanics problem
-  - **utility**: that is designed to perform tasks that involve data manipulation.
+  - **utility**: that is designed to perform tasks that involve data manipulation, mesh generation/conversion, etc.

-For every solver, mesh generation etc. there is a separate executable!
-You should run the right executable according to the solver you are using!
-Check the documentation to see recommended solvers for different cases.

-- ‘simpleFoam’: if you use SIMPLE algorithm
-- ‘icoFoam’: if you use PISO algorithm for laminar flow
-- ...
+This is the case for the ESI version of OpenFOAM and used to be for OpenFOAM foundation until version 10.
+From OpenFOAM 11 onwards, a radical shift of paradigm has taken place: so-called `modular <https://cfd.direct/openfoam/free-software/modular-solvers/>`__ solvers have been introduced

 OpenFOAM vs commercial software
 -------------------------------